-State Exams and SAP: Any student who does not complete SAP with scores of at least 80% for all behind the wheel and theory curriculum assigned to their program will not be able to take a state exam for their respective CDL or endorsement.
+State Exams and SAP: Any student who does not complete SAP with scores of at least 80% for all behind the wheel and 80% cumulative for theory curriculum assigned to their program will not be able to take a state exam for their respective CDL or endorsement.
 This is mandated by federal law and institutional policy.
 Failure to achieve SAP for both behind the wheel and theory-based curriculum within 2 weeks after completion of the student's program will result in either A) the student being transitioned to a Class B program offered at institutional convenience, or B) dropped from the program.

 Hazardous Materials Endorsement SAP: Students who fail to achieve an overall grade of 80% for the theory based hazardous materials endorsement course will not be uploaded to the FMCSA Training Provider Registry and thusly will not be able to take the hazardous materials endorsement knowledge test at a Michigan Secretary of State location.
 The student will be financially responsible for the cost of the course to continue with the course after exhausting (2) attempts per quiz and failing to achieve an overall GPA of at least 80%.
 The student is responsible for determining their own qualification for obtaining a hazardous materials endorsement.
-No refunds will be issued if a student partially, or fully completes hazardous materials training and is then found to not be qualified to obtain their hazardous materials endorsement by the TSA, FMCSA, State, local, or any other government agency.
+No refunds will be issued if a student partially, or fully completes hazardous materials endorsement by the TSA, FMCSA, State, local, or any other government agency.